FraunhoferIVI/INFRA-3DRC-Dataset/docs/SDK_USER_GUIDE.md

 # Installation
-This library is provided by pypi, so you can install the current stable version using pip:
+This library is provided by pypi, so you can install the current stable version using pip.
+We recommend to install the package using virtual environment to avoid dependency conflicts with your available system.
 ```bash
 pip install infra-3drc
 ```